Efficacy

 LS mean change from baseline in SDS total score in the 6-week GEMINI study.

-Functioning, evaluated by SDS, was reported in the domains of work/school, social and family life.9
+Scores represent changes in the SDS domains of work/school, social life, and family life.10

 P-values for comparisons were not adjusted for multiplicity and are therefore not presented.